bklimt/purpy/README.md

 ## Object Layers

 `Object` layers are used to add objects that don't neatly fit into the tile grid.

+### Custom Spawn Points

+A point can be added with properties to define where and how the player spawns.
+Only one spawn point should be added to a map.

+*Properties*
+* `bool spawn` - If true, this point is the spawn point.
+* `bool facing_left` - If true, start the player facing left.
+Otherwise, the player will start facing right.
+* `int dx` - The initial x velocity of the player, in pixels.
+Defaults to 0.
+* `int dy` - The initial y velocity of the player, in pixels.
+Defaults to 0.
+Negative values mean up.

+### Warp Zones

+A rectangle that causes the player to be sent to another level, like a door.

+*Properties*
+* `string warp` - If present, this is the path of the map the player will be sent to.
+Similar to door's destination.

 ### Preferred Viewports